-Keurig’s brewers are made of a lighter plastic while Nespresso’s Swiss-made machines are comprised of thicker plastic with metallic-plated exteriors.
-They’re denser, heavier and sturdier.
+Keurig’s brewers are made of a lighter plastic while Nespresso’s Swiss-made machines are made of thicker plastic with metallic-plated exteriors.
+They’re denser, heavier, and sturdier.

 Even better, my supplemental research continuously turns up Nespresso users who rave about the longevity of their espresso makers while Keurig users tend to report more issues more frequently.

 And should an issue arise with your Nespresso, you can always fall back on their 2 year warranty.

 Recycling & Impact to Environment | Winner: Nespresso

 Single-serve coffee pods are not good for the environment.
 According to an article by The Atlantic, “best estimates say the Keurig pods buried in 2014 would actually circle the Earth…more than 12 [times].”

 If you’re going to own a pod coffee machine, you’re going to have to be OK with being part of the problem.

 But that doesn’t mean all pod coffee companies are equally bad for the environment.